 - Our customers already have questions that we can address

-- Expend on those topics in order to appeal to a wider audience
+- Expand on those topics in order to appeal to a wider audience

 Step 2: Adapt your email content for your website